localstack-samples/snowflake-smart-factory-app/README.md

 This will:

-- Create a Python UDF to send email alerts
+- Create a Python UDF to send email alerts with SES integration
-- Create a Snowflake Task to trigger the UDF on a schedule
+- Create a Snowflake Task to trigger the UDF every 30 seconds
-- Create a Snowflake View to query the alert data
+- Create a Snowflake View to query critical machine data
+- Send HTML emails for critical machine conditions

 In 30 seconds, you can query the SES developer endpoint to see the alert email: